 Who Are Micro-investors (Hint: Millennials)

 It’s no surprise then, that Millennials are behind the booming micro-investing space.
 As tech-savvy, commitment-averse Millennials seek to optimize and automate their financial lives, they have become the biggest users of trading apps and robo-advisors.

 Millennials are set to overtake baby boomers in 2019 as the largest U.S. generational group, according to population projections from the U.S. Census Bureau.
-Soon Millennials’ choices about investing will set the standards as industry strives to accommodate them, and they have demonstrated a preference for technology stocks, as well as growth stocks across “riskier” markets like the emerging marijuana industry.
+Soon Millennials’ choices about investing will set the standards as the industry strives to accommodate them, and they have demonstrated a preference for technology stocks, as well as growth stocks across “riskier” markets like the emerging marijuana industry.

 As Millennials enter their prime investing and earnings years, the micro-investing industry is likely to maintain its momentum, and evolve with the trends.
 But micro-investing is for everyone, no matter how old you are.
 Just like it’s never too late to start saving for retirement, it’s never too late to learn fresh investing strategies from new generations.